morse-simulator/morse/doc/morse/dev/entry_point.rst

 particular are important because they are the places where Python scripts are called.

-Each object in Blender have its own set of Logic Bricks.
+Each object in Blender can have its own set of Logic Bricks.
 The entry point of a Morse scene is defined in the ``Scene_Script_Holder`` object which is available in ``${MORSE_ROOT}/data/props/basics.blend`` (this object is automatically added by the Builder API if it is not found in the simulation).
 This specific object contains the entry point :py:meth:`morse.blender.main.init` and the finalisation point :py:meth:`morse.blender.main.finish`.
-It contains also the "Logic Bricks" to control cameras, reset the simulation, ...
+It also contains the "Logic Bricks" to control cameras, reset the simulation, and so on.

 Let's take a look at the module :py:mod:`morse.blender.main`.

 The init method
 ---------------

-The :py:meth:`morse.blender.main.init` is responsible to initialize all the Morse subsystems.
-It includes:
+The :py:meth:`morse.blender.main.init` method is responsible for initializing all the Morse subsystems.
+It does all the following:

 - Create the dictionary of robots (:py:data:`morse.core.blender.persistantstorage.robotDict`)
 - Create the dictionary of components, and the robot they are associated